 Wall Street Money in Washington

 Americans for Financial Reform has tracked the rise of Wall Street cash up the steps of Capitol Hill in recent years with its flagship Wall Street Money in Washington report.
 Each year, the finance industry has consistently been by far the largest source of campaign contributions of any industry.
-You can read AFR’s Wall Street Money in Washington reports from 2017-2018, 2015-2016, and 2013-2014.
+You can read AFR’s Wall Street Money in Washington reports from 2019-2020 and 2017-2018.

 Congressional Voting Record: Where they stand on Financial Reform

 As a companion piece to the deep dive into political cash, Americans for Financial Reform also publishes a voting record.
 The report tracks just who voted for bills pushed by the bank lobby that are dangerous for our financial stability, undermine consumer and investor protections, and enable racial discrimination in lending.
 The record is best read alongside the Wall Street Money in Washington report, so you can connect whose donations bought which piece of legislation.
 The easy reference tables allow you to look up a particular member, or see a list of members who voted to advance every single deregulatory bill out of nearly one hundred.
-And if you’re a history buff, you can even read up on votes in the 114th Congress.

 Declaration for American Democracy